grizzlysmit/Syntax-Highlighters/README.md

 SUBTITLE
 ========

-A Raku module to one basic syntax highlighting.
+A Raku module to do basic syntax highlighting.

 COPYRIGHT
 =========